timothyhsieh27/gameofsticks/README.md

 # Game of Sticks
+Initially, the player may enter "1" to initiate player vs. player mode, or "2" for player vs. computer mode.
+After selecting the game mode, the sequence below will run.

+Player vs. Player Mode:
-The game begins when a player randomly selects a number of sticks between 10 and 100.
-After the inital number has been set, players alternate turns until one draws the final sticks.
+- The game begins when a player randomly selects a number of sticks between 10 and 100.
+After the inital number has been set, - players alternate turns until one draws the final sticks.
 The player who empties the pile loses.

 Game Start:
 - In this method, the users are provided with a prompt for an initial number.
 Upon receiving that number, the game then sets the "pile of sticks" to equal that number.